Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 - Restrict object access to specific IP:s
 - Allow external modification to only specific objects.

-Projects in LUMI-O are single user tenants/accounts where the tenant/account names and project names are both the numerical id for the project, i.e 465000001 .
+Projects in LUMI-O are handled as "single user tenants/accounts", where the project numerical id (e.g. 465000001) corresponds both the tenant/account name and the project name.

 Subsequently, all members of a LUMI-O project have the exact same rights and permissions, unlike on the LUMI filesystem where files have individual owners.